isomerpages/govtech-stp/_traveller-resources/covid-19-tests-for-travel-to-singapore.md

 #### 3. Tests During SHN

-Depending on the traveller's travel and transit history and <a href="/arriving/overview" target="_blank">Safe Travel Lane</a> used, travellers may be required to serve a <a href="/health/shn">Stay Home Notice (SHN)</a> and take a PCR test before the end of their <a href="/health/shn/sdf" target="_blank">SHN</a>.
+Depending on the traveller's travel and transit history and <a href="/arriving/overview" target="_blank">Safe Travel Lane</a> used, travellers may be required to serve a <a href="/health/shn" target="_blank">Stay Home Notice (SHN)</a> and take a PCR test before the end of their <a href="/health/shn/sdf" target="_blank">SHN</a>.
 Travellers will be informed of their end-of-SHN PCR test results verbally by phone or in person.
 Travellers with Singpass account can login to <a href="https://www.healthhub.sg/" target="_blank">HealthHub</a> for their PCR test results.

 <table>
  <thead>